Norfolk International Airport: Annual traffic

-Passenger development

-Ground Transportation
+Ground transportation

 There are no bus or shuttle services to and from Norfolk International Airport.
 The nearest bus (HRT Route 15) connection is 1.5 mi away at the intersection of Military Highway (Route 165) and Norview Avenue (Route 247).

 All ground transportation services are located in the arrivals terminal.
 There are several on-site rental car companies, an authorized shuttle service providing door-to-door service to the entire Hampton Roads area, and taxis available through several companies.
 Both Uber and Lyft service the airport through an agreement with the airport authority.

 Parking

 A nine-level parking garage adjacent to the new arrivals terminal opened in July 2002.
 It provides 2,800 covered spaces for short-term, long-term, and rental parking.
 Overall, NIA parking facilities can accommodate 7,000 vehicles.

 In February 2019, the airport announced it would begin construction of a brand new 1.09 million square foot parking garage.
 Construction started in July 2019.
 This new parking garage will consolidate all parking lots at ORF.
 It will also replace the employee shuttle that costs over $600,000 a year to operate.